AshleyYakeley/stable-diffusion-rocm/README.md

 # Stable Diffusion Dockerfile for ROCm

 Run Stable Diffusion on an AMD card, using [this method](https://www.youtube.com/watch?v=d_CgaHyA_n4).
-Test on my RX 6900 XT.
+Tested on my RX 6900 XT.

 1. Obtain `sd-v1-4.ckpt` and put it in `rocm/`
 1. Run `./build-rocm` to build the Docker image